Woburn, Massachusetts: Climate

 Woburn features a humid continental climate, similar to those of many of the other Boston suburban areas.
-It features moderately cold winters, but not usually as bad as the ones around The Great Lakes Regions or Southern Canada, or even Northern New England.
+It features moderately cold winters, but not usually as cold as the ones around the Great Lakes Region or Southern Canada, or even Northern New England.
 Nonetheless, it features occasional 'arctic blasts' which can easily drop the temperature below zero.
 Spring generally starts out cool, around 45-50 degrees, often with snow still on the ground.
 However, it quickly begins to rapidly warm to around 75 degrees by the time summer begins.
-Summers are generally warm or hot & often accompanied with humidity, though not nearly as bad as cities in The Midwest & Mid-Atlantic, and even Rhode Island.
+Summers are generally warm or hot and often accompanied with humidity, though not nearly as bad as cities in the Midwest and Mid-Atlantic, and even Rhode Island.
 Temperatures often top in the 80s, but when an Atlantic low comes, temperatures may fail to rise out of the 60s.
 High pressure from the Gulf of Mexico, occasionally brings much hotter conditions with temperatures sometimes topping near 100, though this is fairly rare and only happens so often.
-Falls are generally crisp, but start out warm with temperature highs around 70 & lows around 50.
+Falls are generally crisp, but start out warm with temperature highs around 70 and lows around 50.
 Quickly things cool, and it feels and looks like winter with temperatures around 40 usually towards the end.
 Like most of the region, temperatures can vary widely in the span of a day.